 Consists of both master and slave interfaces and connects the core to the WISHBONE bus.
 Master interface is used for storing the received data frames to the memory and loading the data that needs to be sent from the memory to the Ethernet core.
-Interface is WISHBONE Revision B.1 compatible.
+Interface is WISHBONE Revision B.2 and B.3 compatible (selectable with a define ETH_WISHBONE_B3 in the eth_defines.v file).